Toronto, Exhibition Place

-Toronto's Indycar race around the roads of Exhibition Place has fast become one of the most popular and successful street races in North Amercia, attracting big crowds year-on-year.
+Toronto's IndyCar race around the roads of Exhibition Place has fast become one of the most popular and successful street races in North America, attracting big crowds year-on-year.

 Proposals for a race in the area were first mooted in the mid-1970s, using a portion of Lakeshore Boulevard slightly further to the west.
 These came to nothing and it wasn't until Montreal began hosting Formula One on Île Notre-Dame that civic and corporate pride came into play to ensure the race was finally organised.

 The Molson Brewing Company was keen to have an event to rival the F1 race, which was sponsored by Labatt's, while Toronto's city leaders were keen on gaining some one-upmanship on Montreal.
 With IndyCar looking for an alternative to the unpopular Sanair oval, the ingredients quickly came together.

 A course was laid out using part of Lakeshore Boulevard and roads surrounding the Exhibition Centre.
 It was certainly an interesting place for a race, with smooth roads offering a fast and flowing circuit in and around buildings and stadia that made up the park.
 At Turn One, the impressive Prince's Gate provides an imposing backdrop and leads onto the main straight along Lakeshore Boulevard.